Arleigh Burke-class destroyer: Production restarted

-In spite of the production restart, the U.S. Navy is expected to fall short of its requirement for 94 destroyer or cruiser platforms capable of missile defense starting in FY2025 and continuing past the end of the 30-year planning window.
-While this was a new requirement as of 2011, and the U.S. Navy has never had so many large missile-armed surface combatants, the relative success of the Aegis BMD System has shifted this national security requirement onto the U.S. Navy.
-The shortfall will arise as older platforms that have been refitted to be missile-defense-capable (particularly the cruisers) are retired in bulk before new destroyers are planned to be built.

 The U.S. Navy was considering extending the acquisition of Arleigh Burke-class destroyers into the 2040s, according to revised procurement tables sent to Congress, with the procurement of Flight IV ships from 2032 through 2041.
 This was canceled to cover the cost of the Columbia-class submarines, with the air defense commander role retained on one cruiser per carrier strike group.

 In April 2022, the Navy proposed a procurement plan for nine ships, with an option for a tenth, to build two ships a year from 2023 to 2027.
 Some lawmakers pushed to add a third ship to be built in 2023, bringing the total of the proposed deal to eleven ships.
 This would follow the Navy's two-ship per year procurement from 2018 to 2022.

+Flight IIA Technology Insertion

+DDG-116 to DDG-124 and DDG-127 will be "Technology Insertion" ships with elements of Flight III.
+For example, USS Delbert D. Black (DDG-119) and onwards have the AN/SPQ-9B, a feature of Flight III, instead of the AN/SPS-67.
+Flight III proper began with the third ship procured in 2016, USS Jack H. Lucas (DDG-125).